 Virtualization means running a virtual instance of a computer system in a separate layer abstracted from the actual hardware.
 Virtualization allows a large system to be split into smaller ones so that the server can be utilized by a greater number of users or applications having different requirements.
 It also keeps any program on one machine isolated from the others.

 This makes virtualization quite important for DevOps.
-Imagine if we can virtualize the hardware and create a copy of the existing network, the dev team and the ops (IT) team can work together and be in sync.
+Imagine if we can virtualize the hardware and create a copy of the existing network, the dev team, and the ops (IT) team can work together and be in sync.
 This will also provide a seamless testing interface.

-Network virtualization requires knowledge of public, private and hybrid clouds.
+Network virtualization requires knowledge of public, private, and hybrid clouds.
 Not too deep, but a basic working understanding is definitely useful.

 The overall security of a DevOps environment involves certain practices built through various policies, strategies, and techniques.
-Security is integral to every stage of the DevOps cycle be it development, testing, build, deployment or monitoring.
+Security is integral to every stage of the DevOps cycle be it development, testing, build, deployment, or monitoring.
 Each stage carries some risks with it.
 For example, most deployments are done in a cloud environment, hence cloud security considerations should be taken care of.
-Same way, containers and the tools that are used to manage them – like Docker, Kubernetes, etc… come with their own set of vulnerabilities.
+The same way, containers and the tools that are used to manage them – like Docker, Kubernetes, etc… come with their own set of vulnerabilities.
 As a DevOps engineer, you should what privileges should be given to different accounts – root, admin, developer, etc… Additionally, you should be able to:

 - create and enforce policies that are easy to comprehend and follow by the team members,

 - automate the security processes,

 - manage and control privileged access, remove dormant accounts and enforce least possible privileges unless absolutely required,